Hunting for Caves and the Milky Way in Sedona

 Everyone that I’ve told has been worried about some animal coming and attacking me.
 Personally, I was more worried a human would come up, find me, be startled, and shoot me.
 This is Arizona after all.

-I was bummed that a few of my photos from inside turned out blurry but the rest of them were really nice.
+I was bummed that a few of my photos from inside turned out blurry, but the rest of them were really lovely.

-Originally, I had set my alarm to wake me up at 4:40, about 30 minutes before sunrise.
+Initially, I set my alarm for 4:40, about 30 minutes before sunrise.
 Instead, I was up a little after 4, cold and tired, but ready for some nice blue hour shots.
-The birthing cave ended up being really incredible, though it’s really only worth it if you have wide enough angle lengs to get it all in in one shot.
+The birthing cave ended up being really incredible, though it’s really only worth it if you have wide enough angle lenses to get it all in in one shot.

 Birthing Cave Sedona Arizona must see